Skip to content

 OBS Studio (Free)

 Open Broadcaster Software is free, open-source, and used by the majority of professional cam models and streamers worldwide.
-It handles:
+It handles multiple simultaneous camera inputs, scene switching and overlays, audio mixing with per-source controls, resolution and bitrate management, and text overlays for tip menus and show information.

 The learning curve is moderate but manageable — thousands of tutorials exist specifically for cam model setups.
 Most cam platforms also support direct browser-based broadcasting as a simpler alternative.